-If you want to get dental implants, you are probably wondering what to expect.
+If you want to get dental implants plymouth in, you are probably wondering what to expect.
 Keep reading to learn more about the multiple-step dental implant process.

 When you meet with your dentist during your first consultation, your dentist will discuss your options to find out what is best for you.
 Ask questions to learn more about dental implants, so come with any questions you have.

 At this appointment, your dentist will most likely take X-rays and get an impression for the placement of the implant.
 They will also determine if your jawbone is strong enough for the implant.
-If your jawbone is not strong enough, you may need to discuss and consider bone grafting options before starting the dental implant procedure.
+If your jawbone is not strong enough, you may need to discuss and consider bone grafting options before starting the dental implants baton rouge la procedure.

 If you have a tooth that is damaged or cracked, you will need that tooth removed or pulled.
 This is a procedure in itself as you will need a local anesthetic.
 You will need to let this area heal.

 Once you are healed from any tooth removal or bone grafting, your dentist will insert the implant by cutting into the gum and then drilling into the jawbone.
 Typically, this piece is a titanium rod and it serves as the tooth root in your jawbone.